 Subtracting out taxes and housing expenses leaves a net expense amount of $55,634.
 That is probably a best-case scenario since very few child care costs (daycare, babysitting, school tuition) can be paid with a credit card without incurring extra fees.
 Still, if you are able to pay for the entire amount with a credit card giving 2% cash back, you’ll get $1,112.68 in credit card rewards each year.

-60,000 Chase Ultimate Rewards Points after you spend $4,000 in the first 3 months.
-A secret cash back card with a huge signup bonus worth $600 in cash back.
 Our #1 personal card that we recommend most often.
 Hands down the single best "starter card" for beginners and MVP card for overall value and flexibility.
+For those looking for cash back, 60,000 Chase Ultimate Reward points can redeemed for $600 cash back.

 Maximizing Your Cash Back Earning Through New Credit Card Signups